RSipra/semantic_verification_engine/README.md

 ## Data Sources

-For more information on the datasets used, please refer to the [Data Sources file](DATA_SOURCES.md).
+For more information on the datasets and all other data types used, please refer to the [Data_Sources.md](DATA_SOURCES.md).

-## License
+## Licence

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project's code is licensed under the [MIT License](LICENSE-MIT).
+See the `LICENSE-MIT` file for details.

+The trivia data used in this game is sourced from the "saracandu/harry-potter-trivia-human" dataset on Hugging Face (original link: [https://huggingface.co/datasets/saracandu/harry-potter-trivia-human](https://huggingface.co/datasets/saracandu/harry-potter-trivia-human)).
+While the original dataset link is currently unavailable, a local copy is being used and is believed to be licensed under the [Apache License 2.0](LICENSE-APACHE2).
+The full text of the Apache License 2.0 can be found in the `LICENSE-APACHE2` file in this repository.

+**In summary:** The code for this game is under the MIT License, and the use of the trivia data is subject to the terms of the Apache License 2.0.

 ## Contributing